 Original Broadway Cast, 1973 (Columbia/Sony) (5 / 5) A Little Night Music is emblematic of composer-lyricist Stephen Sondheim’s work in that it sounds very different from his other scores and yet is clearly the creation of musical theater’s reigning genius.
 Based on Ingmar Bergman’s film Smiles of a Summer Night, with a book by Hugh Wheeler, the musical features songs that are gorgeously romantic, witty, and heartbreaking by turns, all of them benefiting greatly from Jonathan Tunick’s lush orchestrations.
 Though excellent overall, the cast album is somewhat disappointing in that the vocal limitations of Glynis Johns as Desirée Armfeldt and Patricia Elliott as Countess Charlotte prevent them from giving fully satisfying performances of their songs.
 Elliott sings her lines in “Every Day a Little Death” and “A Weekend in the Country” with little or no nuance; Johns gives oddly flat readings of her semi-spoken lines in “You Must Meet My Wife,” and although her rendition of “Send in the Clowns” is heartfelt, she struggles with some of the notes because the bulk of the music lies right around her register break.
 However, the rest of the cast is superb.
 Len Cariou and Laurence Guittard sing beautifully as Frederik Egerman and Carl-Magnus Malcolm, respectively.
 Victoria Mallory brings a resplendent soprano to the role of Anne Egerman, yet she manages to sound convincingly young, as the character must be for the plot of this show to make sense.
 Ditto tenor Mark Lambert as Henrik, whose singing in “Later” and “A Weekend in the Country” is perfect in both musical and dramatic terms.
 Hermione Gingold’s performance of Madame Armfeldt’s “Liaisons” is full of personality, and a major highlight of the recording is D’Jamin-Bartlett’s rendition of one of the best, smartest, most deeply affecting songs in the score, “The Miller’s Son.” — Michael Portantiere

 Original London Cast, 1975 (RCA) (3 / 5) This recording boasts fewer legit voices than the Broadway album, with even some of the Liebeslieder singers falling short in this regard.
 Joss Ackland simply lacks the vocal goods for the role of Frederik; the key of ”You Must Meet My Wife” has been lowered for him, but he’s still unable to sustain the high notes for more than one beat, and he sounds perfectly awful in “It Would Have Been Wonderful.”
-As Anne, Veronica Page sings prettily enough except above the staff, where her voice thins out and becomes unpleasant.
+On top of all that, Ackland does an awful lot of speak-singing throughout the recording.
+As Anne, Veronica Page sings prettily enough except above the staff, where her voice thins out and becomes unpleasantly fluttery.
 David Kernan sounds fine as Carl-Magnus, as does Terry Mitchell as the tormented Henrik.
-Although Maria Aitken has even less voice than Patricia Elliott of the original Broadway cast, her contribution to “Every Day a Little Death” has much more emotion to it.
-Jean Simmons is lovely as Desirée, her “Send in the Clowns” very persuasive.
-Finally, Diane Langton rather thrillingly belts “The Miller’s Son” in a higher key than her Broadway predecessor, D’Jamin-Bartlett.
+Although Maria Aitken doesn’t have much more of a singing voice than Patricia Elliott of the original Broadway cast, she sounds far more emotionally involved in “Every Day a Little Death.”
+Jean Simmons is lovely as Desirée, her “Send in the Clowns” very persuasive; and Diane Langton thrillingly belts “The Miller’s Son” in a higher key than her Broadway predecessor, D’Jamin-Bartlett.
 Gingold is back as Mme.
 Armfeldt, and very welcome.
-The orchestrations are the originals for the most part, but this version of Fredreik’s “Now” includes some clever little brass and woodwind interjections that are not on the Broadway album. — M.P.
+The orchestrations are the originals for the most part, but this version of Frederik’s “Now” includes some clever little brass and woodwind interjections that are not on the Broadway album. — M.P.

 Royal National Theatre Cast, 1995 (Tring) (2 / 5) This recording features two major, controversial additions to the score: Fredrika’s extended solo version of “The Glamorous Life,” a highlight of the Night Music film, and Charlotte’s “My Husband the Pig,” which was cut from the show before it opened on Broadway.
 Trying to shove these songs into the show score is questionable to begin with, and it’s done here with a consummate lack of skill.
 Fredrika’s “Glamorous Life” is broken up into sections that are interrupted by bits of the original version sung by Desirée, Madame Armfeldt, and the Liebeslieder singers, while “My Husband the Pig” is stuck into the middle of Carl-Magnus’s “In Praise of Women.”
 It’s surprising that Sondheim allowed any of this; the “Glamorous Life” conglomeration, in particular, is hard to listen to because it contains several bizarre modulations of key.
 The best thing about this album is Judi Dench, stellar in the role of Desirée.
 Her performance of “Send in the Clowns” is truly special, most noteworthy for the bitterness and anger that she stresses in the song’s mix of emotions.
 Laurence Guittard, the original Count Carl-Magnus, has here graduated to the role of Frederik, which he sings very well, while Carl-Magnus is capably sung by Lambert Wilson.
 Other accomplished principals are Joanna Riding as Anne, Patrica Hodge as Charlotte, Issy van Randwyck as Petra, and Siân Phillips as Mme.
 Armfeldt.
 The fly in the ointment is Brendan O’Hea as Henrik, screaming the high notes that are so beautifully rendered by Mark Lambert on the original Broadway cast album. — M.P.